mirror/dd-wrt/src/router/frr/doc/user/pim.rst

 PIM -- Protocol Independent Multicast

 *pimd* supports PIM-SM as well as IGMP v2 and v3.
-PIM is VRF aware and can work within the context of VRFs in order to do S,G mrouting.
+PIM is VRF-aware and can work within the context of VRFs in order to do S,G mrouting.
 Additionally, PIM can be used in the EVPN underlay network for optimizing forwarding of overlay BUM traffic.

 .. note::

-   On Linux for PIM-SM operation you *must* have kernel version 4.19 or greater.
+   On Linux, kernel version 4.19 or greater is *recommended* for PIM-SM (ASM).
+   Kernels from 4.19 onward deliver the ``IGMPMSG_WRVIFWHOLE`` upcall, which carries the ingress interface and the full packet.
+That path drives first-hop router (FHR) activation and PIM register encapsulation of the first data packet to the RP.

+   On Linux kernels older than 4.19 (for example some RHEL/Rocky 8 systems), only ``IGMPMSG_WRONGVIF`` is available.  *pimd* detects this at runtime and compensates via the WRONGVIF handler for several cases (join-before-data, source and receiver on the same LAN, LHR / SPT switch, and ``(S,G)`` MFC recovery after *pimd* restart).
+This support is best-effort: WRONGVIF does not include the packet buffer, so register encapsulation of the first data packet still requires ``IGMPMSG_WRVIFWHOLE`` (kernel >= 4.19).
+   On kernels that deliver WRVIFWHOLE, compensation is not used after the first such upcall.

    To use PIM for EVPN BUM forwarding, kernels 5.0 or greater are required.
    OpenBSD has no multicast support and FreeBSD, and NetBSD only have support for SSM.